 Organization(s): United Nations Office of Drugs and Crime

-This webinar, featuring speaker Jill Lord, RN MS, from the Mt.
-Ascutney Hospital and Health Center describes the efforts of a critical access hospital in rural Vermont to address the opioid crisis.
-She describes their evaluation activities, including the measures used to study program effectiveness.
+Describes the efforts of a Critical Access Hospital in rural Vermont to address the opioid crisis.
+Discusses the hospital's evaluation activities including the measures used to study program effectiveness.

 Organization(s): National Rural Health Resource Center